The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Extended Results

 \subsection{Do explanations and disclosures affect learned trust?}

 In this section, we discuss the effect of our interventions---explanations, disclosures without explanations, and disclosures with explanations (\autoref{fig:expl_disclosure})---on learned trust over dispositional trust in AI generally.
-We perform statistical tests similar to the ones described in \autoref{sec:stats}.
+We perform statistical tests similar to the ones described in \aptLtoX[graphic=no,type=html]{\S\ref{sec:stats}}{\autoref{sec:stats}}.
 We consider the different trust measures as the dependent variable and the treatment as the fixed effect term.
 We also control for the dispositional trust level as a fixed effect.

-As seen in \autoref{tab:full}, we find that our treatments generally have no effect on trust ratings in models exhibiting direct bias, except for explanations alone leading to significantly lowered feelings that the AI system works well.
+As seen in \aptLtoX[graphic=no,type=html]{Table~\ref{tab:full}}{\autoref{tab:full}}, we find that our treatments generally have no effect on trust ratings in models exhibiting direct bias, except for explanations alone leading to significantly lowered feelings that the AI system works well.
 In the case of indirect bias, we often see that full disclosure with explanations (and sometimes also full disclosure without explanations or bias disclosure with explanations) has a significant effect on learned trust.
 These effects demonstrate lowered feelings that the AI system works well as well as decreased feelings that the AI system can perform as well as an untrained human, decreased confidence in the system, decreased feelings of safety when relying on the system, and increased wariness of the AI system.

 We also find that explanations alone significantly increase participant's perception of model predictability in the proxy conditions but not the protected conditions.
 Without explanations, full bias and correlation disclosure also significantly increased predictability.
-Likely due to explanations increasing predictability on its own, no disclosure significantly affected predictability when paired with explanations.
+With explanations, however, disclosures do not increase predictability, likely due to high predictability ratings even with explanations alone.
 This is to say that our models are already seen as relatively predictable when biases are direct, but when biases are indirect, explanations or disclosure of model bias and the model's usage of the university feature help make the model more predictable.